modalitysystems/modalitysoftware-docs/twa/README.md

 When the deployment has completed, review the resources which have been created within the resource group.
 One of the resources is a SQL Server with a name similar to *twa-aaa1bb2c3dd4e*.
 Make a note of this name.

+### Step 2 (optional): Deploy Teamwork Analytics Custom Deployment

+Teamwork Analytics can also be deployed and configured to use an existing environment.
+By using your own SQL Server and provided information, you can request our PowerShell Script that will download and install the deployment on your existing machine.
+Once you have access to our PowerShell Script you can follow [these deployment steps](customDeploytwa).

 ### Step 3: Get PowerBI Apps from the App Store and Connect to your SQL Database

 You can find the PowerBi Apps at this [link](https://modalitysoftware.com/twa)